Harden, Westbrook help Rockets rout Trail Blazers 132-108

+HOUSTON — James Harden has been scoring at such a prolific rate this season that his 36-point effort in Houston's rout of Portland on Monday night actually caused his average to dip.

+"For him he had a subpar night," Portland coach Terry Stotts said with a slight laugh.

-HOUSTON (AP) — James Harden scored 36 points, Russell Westbrook had 28 points and a triple-double, and the Houston Rockets coasted to their eighth straight win, 132-108 over the Portland Trail Blazers on Monday night.
+Russell Westbrook added 28 points and a triple-double to help the Rockets to their eighth straight win, 132-108.

+Harden, who has scored at least 30 points in eight straight games, had six rebounds, five assists and a steal.
+He leads the NBA by averaging a career-high 39.2 points this season.
+The second-highest scorer in the league is Milwaukee's Giannis Antetokounmpo, who is well behind Harden at 30.3 points a game.

+"I think that a lot of people like to normalize greatness when you see it over and over again," Westbrook said.
+"But it's not normal because there's no one else that can do it.
+If it was normal everybody would do it.
+He's put himself in a position to one of the best ... scorers of all time."

 Westbrook had 13 rebounds and 10 assists for his third triple-double of the season and the 141st of his career after sitting out to rest in Houston's last game on Saturday night.